Azure/terraform-cdk-constructs/API.md

 public addKey(keyVaultKeyName: string, keyType: string, keySize: number, keyOpts: string[], expirationDate?: string): KeyVaultKey
 ```

+Creates a cryptographic key within the Azure Key Vault.

+This method allows the creation of a cryptographic key of specified type and size within the Key Vault.
+The key can be
+configured with specific operations it can perform, such as encryption, decryption, signing, etc. An optional expiration
+date can also be set to control the key's lifecycle.
+This method is flexible, supporting various key types and sizes,
+making it suitable for a wide range of cryptographic needs.

 ###### `keyVaultKeyName`<sup>Required</sup> <a name="keyVaultKeyName" id="@microsoft/terraform-cdk-constructs.azure_keyvault.Vault.addKey.parameter.keyVaultKeyName"></a>

 - *Type:* string

+The unique name for the cryptographic key within the Key Vault.

 ---